Health and Safety Reminders

 Medication can be given to your child at school if it is essential that it be administered during the school day.
 For both prescriptive and "over-the-counter" medication we will need a parent signature and a physician's instructions and signature.
 All prescriptive and 'over-the-counter' medication MUST be in the original container with a current date, student's name, name of the medication, the dosage, mode of administration and the name of the prescribing physician or dentist.
 The school is only allowed to administer oral medications.
 Children are not to self-administer any medication at school.
-Please feel free to contact the school nurse with any question.
-Jane Marie Brown 425-204-2952.
+Please feel free to contact the school nurse with any questions at 425-204-2952.

 The School Immunization Law requires that all children enrolling in school be immunized against Diphtheria, Pertussis, (DTAP, DPT/DT/TD), Polio, Mumps, Rubella and Measles (MMR), Hepatitis B (HBV), and Varicella.